AU-Harness: An Open-Source Toolkit for Holistic Evaluation of Audio LLMs: Related Work

 \section{Related Work}

-\paragraph{Audio Benchmarks} Benchmarks play a critical role in the development of audio language models.
-SUPERB~\cite{yang2021superb} established core task axes (Content, Speaker, Semantics, Paralinguistics) for audio model evaluation.
-DynamicSUPERB~\cite{huang2024dynamic} and DynamicSUPERB-2.0~\cite{huangdynamic} expanded coverage to instruction-tuned and sequence generation tasks across speech, music, and environmental audio.
-Instruction-following and agentic behaviors have been probed by \airbench~\cite{yang2024air} and VoiceBench~\cite{chen2024voicebench}.
-More recently, \audiobench~\cite{wang-etal-2025-audiobench} unified eight task families over 26 datasets for AudioLLMs.
-Complementary 2025 efforts broaden breadth and depth: X-ARES~\cite{xares2025} systematically assesses general audio encoders across domains, AHELM~\cite{ahelm2025} aggregates multi-aspect evaluation for audio-language models (reasoning, robustness, safety, multilinguality), MECAT~\cite{mecat2025} targets fine-grained, multi-perspective audio understanding with expert-guided captions and QA.
-CodecBench~\cite{codecbench2025} benchmarks codecs from acoustic and semantic perspectives and few evaluate \textit{prompted} diarization or spoken reasoning with reproducible protocols.
-While comprehensive, these benchmarks provide limited standardization around prompting and reasoning diagnostics central to LALMs.
-Many of these still fall short in evaluating the audio reasoning capability and adapting evaluations to LLM prompting approaches that are comparable with text-based LMs, motivating the development of our proposed Spoken Language Reasoning and LLM-Adaptive Diarization evaluation tasks.
+\paragraph{Audio Benchmarks.} Benchmarks play a critical role in the development of LALMs.
+SUPERB~\citep{yang2021superb} established core task axes (Content, Speaker, Semantics, Paralinguistics) for audio model evaluation.
+DynamicSUPERB~\citep{huang2024dynamic} and DynamicSUPERB-2.0~\citep{huangdynamic} expanded coverage to instruction-tuned and sequence generation tasks across speech, music, and environmental audio.
+Instruction-following and agentic conversational behaviors have been further probed by \airbench~\citep{yang2024air} and VoiceBench~\citep{chen2024voicebench}.
+More recently, \audiobench~\citep{wang-etal-2025-audiobench} unifies 8 task families over 26 datasets for AudioLLMs.

+Complementary efforts in 2025 broaden the breadth and depth with audio reasoning capabilities: X-ARES~\citep{xares2025} systematically assesses general audio encoders across domains, MECAT~\citep{mecat2025} targets fine-grained audio understanding with expert-guided captions and QA.
+MMAR~\citep{ma2025mmar}, MMAU-PRO~\citep{kumar2025mmau}, and MMSU~\citep{wang2025mmsu} focus on understanding and analyzing complex audio scenes, spatial relationships, and mixed-audio reasoning.
+CodecBench~\citep{codecbench2025} benchmarks codecs from acoustic and semantic perspectives.
+Despite the rapid growth of audio benchmarks, the development of audio evaluation frameworks allowing for fair and consistent comparisons between frontier models and benchmarks remains fairly understudied.
+This critical gap necessitates the development of a unified and efficient evaluation engine designed specifically for scalable audio evaluations under the rapid expansion of LALMs and audio benchmarks.